Sunday 12th March 2017

 Best wishes to all and "happy growing" KIT.

 Welcome to Our Orchid Society

 The orchid family, Orchidaceae, comprises around 880 genera and more than 30,000 species so it is potential source of endless pleasure and learning for the beginner and expert alike.
 If you have only ever seen orchids in supermarkets and garden centres then it's likely that you have seen just a handful of orchid species and hybrids that are grown by enthusiasts and collectors, and you will be amazed by the variety and splendour of the plants shown at our meetings.
-Yet despite their exotic looks and vibrant colours, many if not most orchids are not difficult to keep once a new members have just a basic knowledge of orchid cultivation, willingly and happily passed on by our more experienced members.
+Yet despite their exotic looks and vibrant colours, many if not most orchids are not difficult to keep once new members have just a basic knowledge of orchid cultivation, willingly and happily passed on by our more experienced members.
 Unless you are fortunate enough to view a private collection, it is unlikely that you will ever see some of the very unusual species.
 If you would like to view such a collection, a call to Ron & Kit on 01209 717947 might just be the ticket to whet your appetite if you are seriously thinking of dipping your toe in the water and trying your luck with this rather beautiful species of plant.
 After growing for over 40 years, they have quite a few of the answers!